-I want to thank you for being part of the National Health and Aging Trends Study (NHATS) this past year.
-NHATS is the only national study that will provide information about the daily experiences of older Americans and how they manage changes in their lives as they age.
+I want to thank you for being part of the National Health and Aging Trends Study (NHATS) again this past year.
+Your continued participation in NHATS is important because it is the only national study that provides information about the daily experiences of older Americans and how they manage changes in their lives as they age.

-Thanks to you and the others like you who joined us in this important new research study, our first year was a resounding success.
-It is only through research studies like NHATS that we will learn how to improve life for all of us as we get older.
+Thanks to you and the others like you who joined us for the second year of this research study, it was a resounding success.
+It is only through research studies like NHATS that we can begin to learn how to improve life for all of us as we get older.

-Later this year your interviewer will call to make an appointment to see you again.
+Beginning in June 2013, a Westat interviewer will call to make an appointment to see you again.
 We thank you very much for your time and effort in working with your interviewer to make this study successful.

-We wish you a happy and healthy New Year and look forward to seeing you again this year.
+We wish you a happy and healthy New Year and look forward to seeing you again in 2013.